zowe/docs-site/docs/user-guide/configure-xmem-server.md

   ```
   SETPROG APF,ADD,DSNAME=hlq.SZWEAUTH,SMS
   ```

+#### Confiruging using `zwe init apfauth`

+If you are using the `zwe init` command to configure your z/OS system, the step `zwe init apfauth` can be used to generate the `SETPROG` commands and execute them directly.
+This takes the input parameters `zowe.setup.mvs.authLoadLib` for the `SZWEAUTH` PDS location, and `zowe.setup.mvs.authPluginLib` for the location of the PDS that is used to contain plugins for the cross memory server.
+For more information on `zwe init apfauth` see, [APF Authorize Load Libraries](./configure-zos-system.md#apf-authorize-load-libraries).

+#### Making APF auth be part of the IPL

 Add one of the following lines to your active `PROGxx` PARMLIB member, for example `SYS1.PARMLIB(PROG00)`, to ensure that the APF authorization is added automatically after next IPL.
 The value of `DSNAME` is the name of the `SZWEAUTH` data set, as created during Zowe installation: